imVSaini/wp-cf7db/README.md

 ## Upgrade Notice

 ### 1.0.0
-First release of Contact Form 7 Database – Advanced.
+First release of LeadSync.
 Install to start saving and managing your Contact Form 7 submissions.

 ## Support